- MFA + Chinese (Traditional) embassy legalisation handled in-house

 Inside our Chinese (Traditional) workflow library, the Passport has its own dedicated SOP precisely because the same five mistakes keep tripping families and HR teams who hand the file to a general agency.
-From entrepreneurs incorporating abroad to retirees consolidating overseas bank accounts, our in-house MFA-accepted translator on our in-house panel delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; you'll find the workflow, fixed-fee bands, supporting checklists and the bilingual glossary we apply on every Chinese (Traditional) file below.
+From entrepreneurs incorporating abroad to retirees consolidating overseas bank accounts, MFA-accepted translator on our in-house panel on our own staff produces a translation built to survive three separate checks — the Department of Consular Affairs, the Chinese (Traditional) mission in Bangkok, and the office that finally reads it abroad; the sections that follow walk through every gate (translation → notary → MFA → embassy → courier) with concrete fees in Thai baht and realistic working-day windows.

-Our Chinese (Traditional) desk has handled thousands of Passport cases for purposes ranging from bank account opening abroad, power of attorney overseas, notarized true copies.
+Files of this type — bank account opening abroad, power of attorney overseas, notarized true copies — pass through the Chinese (Traditional) desk every week of the year.
 Each case is logged, dual-reviewed and quality-controlled against the standards published by the Department of Consular Affairs and the destination authority.
-Below you will find authoritative pricing, a step-by-step legalisation workflow, regional notes specific to Chinese (Traditional) reading authorities, supporting-document checklists, and a bilingual glossary of every term that appears on your translated Passport.
+Read on for the workflow, the quirks of Chinese (Traditional)-reading registries, a preparation checklist, and the glossary that explains each term printed on your Passport.

 Why a specialist Chinese (Traditional) translator matters for Passport

 Every section of a Passport — header, body, stamps, signature block, registry footer — has a corresponding fixed expression in the target legal language.
 The translator's job is matching them, not creating them.
-An untrained translator will silently collapse "นายทะเบียน" and "เจ้าหน้าที่ทะเบียน" into one English term, blurring the signing authority — a Passport that loses this distinction is almost always sent back.
+Administrative units like "ตำบล", "แขวง" and "เขต" carry distinct weight that must surface in Chinese (Traditional); flattening them into one English word erases the level of authority the foreign registrar is trying to verify.

 Translation of the data page is rarely required (it is already bilingual), but a notarized certified copy is frequently requested.